Amazon-EN-0424/HelloMaster/README.md

 4. Create repository interfaces for each entity using Spring Data JPA.

 5. Create a `CharacterService` class with the following methods:
-   - `createPlayer(String name, String characterClass, String race, int level)`: Creates a new player character.
+   - `createPlayer(String name, String characterClass, String race, int level)`: Creates and save a new player character.
-   - `createMonster(String name, String monsterType, int hitPoints, int level)`: Creates a new monster character.
+   - `createMonster(String name, String monsterType, int hitPoints, int level)`: Creates and save new monster character.
    - `equipWeapon(Long characterId, Long weaponId)`: Equips a weapon to a character.
 This method should only log a message saying "Weapon equipped" without modifying the database.
    - `equipArmor(Long characterId, Long armorId)`: Equips armor to a character.
 This method should only log a message saying "Armor equipped" without modifying the database.
    - `attackWithCharacter(Long characterId)`: Invokes the `attack()` method of a character.